 A passionate advocate of elevating the voices of women and promoting diversity in the public arena, across media and online, Martine was featured in The Age newspaper’s Spectrum magazine, in April 2016.

-Engaging Women advances the voices of women and girls through its publishing, training and digital marketing arm.
+Engaging Women advances the voices of women and girls through publishing, mentorship and advocacy.